 In the beginning…

 4.54 billion years ago, roughly a third into the current lifecycle of our infinite universe, Earth was formed out of the gravitational forces of rocks and matter.
 The atmosphere was hydrogen and helium rich, before volcanic eruptions, and volatile gases released from the planet created an environment rich in greenhouse gases.
-So, the earth was hot, real hot and very low in oxygen.
+So, the earth was hot, and very low in oxygen.
 But, even in these trying times, life found a way.
 Bacteria began to evolve and life developed, adding oxygen into the atmosphere 400 million years ago.

-As the oxygen levels continued to improve, to a level much higher to what we deem normal for today, carbon dioxide was drastically removed from the atmosphere as vast forests covered the earth, acting as a giant carbon sink for large quantities of carbon dioxide, cooling the planet and leading to a surplus of oxygen.
-Then, 125 million years ago the Carboniferous period came to be, with high oxygen levels, theoretically leading to giant invertebrates like dragonflies.
+As the oxygen levels continued to improve, to a level much higher to what we deem normal for today, carbon dioxide was drastically removed from the atmosphere as vast forests covered the earth, acting as a giant carbon sink for large quantities of carbon dioxide.
+This cooled the planet leading to a surplus of oxygen.
+Then, 125 million years ago the Carboniferous period came to be, with high oxygen levels, leading to giant invertebrates like dragonflies.
 Fossil records have shown some individuals having up to 75cm long wingspans!
 Peat was continuously forming from decaying flora, and in the dark swamps lived giant amphibians, 2m long swamp monsters that made natural predators for the ancient ancestors of our dragonflies and damselflies that we see today.

 As ancient trees came and went, the wood would decay into peat, and over millions of years, extensive heat and pressures of deep burial, carbon became coal.
 During this time, another contributor to the ever changing carbon story occurred - the evolution of white rot fungi.
 The fungus became widespread across the globe, eating away at the organic polymers and structural tissues within the bark and wood, releasing the carbon stored in them back into the atmosphere, contributing to the next increase in global temperatures.